 For toddlers and preschoolers, it helps to provide the words that go with the emotion.
 “Right now you are feeling angry,” you could say.
 This helps them understand what’s going on: “Anger – so that’s what that is!”

 For older kids and teens, it might help to explain some of the changes they are going through and let them know that overwhelming emotions are normal for their age.

 But don’t just stop there!
 Don’t just stop at helping your children know the words for their emotions but how to cope with them.
 If they are angry teach them how to cope with anger such as.
-Taking 3 deeps breaths, dancing the anger away, or help them talk through why they are angry.
+Take 3 deeps breaths, dance the anger away, or help them talk through why they are angry.

 Doing this step will help your children learn how to cope and get through their emotions instead of just bottling them inside.

 Sometimes, in our efforts to correct undesirable behavior, parents correct their kids for feeling a certain way.
 But no one can really control the way he or she feels about something; what we can control is how we act.

 Try validating your child’s feelings – “I understand you feel frustrated, and it’s okay to feel frustrated,” while also correcting behavior – “You can feel frustrated, but you can’t throw things.”
 Then you can offer an alternative.
 “When you feel frustrated, scream into this pillow,” or “Punch the couch with your fist.”
 It’s important to provide an outlet and let your kids know what is acceptable behavior, not just what isn’t.
 This is a great way to help understand why your child is throwing a tantrum and help them understand their feelings when throwing a tantrum.

 ” When little people are overwhelmed by big emotions, it’s our job to share our calm, not join their chaos.”